amandalim/buttercup_automation/README.md

 ## Buttercup Home Automation

-This project automates lights, thermostats, door locks and other peripherial devices in Buttercup.
+This project automates lights, thermostats, door locks and other devices in Buttercup.